Indian farmer harvesting paddy in a green field, representing sustainable agriculture and India’s agrarian strength.

 Instead of chemical protection, it uses bio-fertilisers and bio-pesticides made from natural resources, primarily living microorganisms.

-Once bio-fertilisers are applied to seeds, plant surfaces, or even soil, microbes start colonising the rhizosphere or the interior of the plant.
+Once biofertilizers are applied to seeds, plant surfaces, or the soil, microbes begin to colonize the rhizosphere, the area surrounding the roots of the plant.

-While growing along with plants, microbes from bio-fertilisers promote the development of plants by increasing the supply as well as the availability of essential nutrients to the host plant.
+As plants grow, microbes from biofertilizers promote plant development by increasing the supply and availability of essential nutrients to the host plant.

-Bio-fertilisers enhance the quality of soil through natural processes such as solubilising phosphate, and fixing nitrogen as well as stimulating plant growth by synthesizing growth-promoting factors, such as plant hormones.
+Biofertilisers enhance the quality of soil through natural processes, such as solubilising phosphate, fixing nitrogen, and stimulating plant growth by synthesising growth-promoting factors, including plant hormones.

-The use of microbes is not just limited to enhancing growth, but they can also be used to protect plants from various infections as well as climatic stress.
+The use of microbes is not limited to enhancing growth; they can also be used to protect plants from various infections and climatic stress.

 I have mentioned the symbiotic association that saves the plant from dehydration in my last post.